 The inevitable abbreviation of a complex and multi-hued tradition is part of the compromise of a religious community living in the diaspora.
 Because religious traditions are dynamic and in constant process of reformulation in new contexts, deciding which parts of the Hindu heritage to emphasize is an important challenge in America.
 The challenge is not only to explain the tradition to inquisitive outsiders, but to explain and formulate it for themselves as Hindus in America.
 Temple newsletters and brochures have brief explanatory essays on religious festivals, scriptures, the gods, and on Sanatana Dharma, the “eternal principles” of the tradition.
 The book, Daddy, Am I a Hindu?
 (1988) was published by a leader in the New Orleans Hindu community, writing as an immigrant father in response to a set of questions posed by an American-born child.
 And the Saiva Siddhanta Church, based in Hawaii and California, published Dancing with Siva, a self-described “contemporary catechism” for the Hindu tradition.

-Hinduism has never been a “creed” with a set of beliefs, but rather a culture and way of life.
+Hinduism has never been a “creed” with a specific set of beliefs.
 However, the demand for a clear, unambiguous “definition” of religion has become ever more insistent with the rise of more fundamentalist voices in many religious traditions.
-In the U.S. context today, Hindus find themselves articulating Hindu “beliefs.”
-They often speak of tolerance, vegetarianism, and non-violence as basic to Hinduism.
+In the U.S. context today, Hindus find themselves articulating Hindu “beliefs" expressed in forms of vituous actions such as tolerance, vegetarianism, and non-violence.
 One young man in Denver put it this way: “The essence of pure Hinduism is vegetarianism, truth, non-violence, not stealing, not harming others, and not making others feel they are below you.
 If you act like you are above someone and make them feel inferior to you, you are not a real Hindu.”
 There are others, however, who tend to identify Hinduism not so much with beliefs, but with India.
 “Hindu and Hinduism reflect the culture and ethos of Bharat (India) and hence include Sikhism, Jainism, and Buddhism,” says Dr. Mahesh Mehta, founder of the Vishwa Hindu Parishad of America.

 The dominant context often shapes how faith is articulated.
 In Washington, D.C., when the thirteen Hindu temples applied together to join the Interfaith Conference of Metropolitan Washington, they were asked to formulate a summary of their faith.
 At the time, the Interfaith Conference was a body dominated by monotheistic religions, “people of the book” which usually indicates Christians, Jews, and Muslims.
 ICMW’s logo is open book of scripture, surrounded by symbols from each of the member traditions.
 In this context, Washington D.C.
 Hindus responded by explaining their faith in a way that seemed to fit the mold of the others.
 They began, “Although the Hindu religion is strongly monotheistic and follows the revealed scripture (Gita: The Song of God, revealed 5000 years ago by the Supreme Lord Himself), yet at the same time, the distinct feature of Hindu religion is an equal respect for all religions and scriptures.”